Dara (Bulgarian singer)

-Darina Nikolaeva Yotova (Дарина Николаева Йотова, born 9 September 1998), better known by her stage name Dara (Дара), is a Bulgarian pop singer, who rose to fame in late 2015 after reaching the final in the Bulgarian edition of The X Factor.
-She is currently signed to Virginia Records, and in 2016 she released her debut single "K'vo ne chu" under the label.
+Darina Nikolaeva Yotova (Дарина Николаева Йотова; born 9 September 1998), professionally known as Dara (Дара; stylised in all caps), is a Bulgarian singer and songwriter.
+She first rose to prominence in 2015 after reaching the final in the Bulgarian edition of The X Factor.
+In 2016, she released her debut single "K'vo ne chu", and in 2022, she released her first studio album, Rodena takava under Virginia Records.
+In 2026, she won the Eurovision Song Contest for with the song "Bangaranga", giving her country its first ever win in the competition since the country's debut in 2005.
+The song won both the jury vote and televote in the contest.

+Early life and education

+She graduated from the Dobri Hristov National School of Arts in Varna, where she studied folk singing using traditional Bulgarian vocal techniques.

 Career

-2015–16: The X Factor
+2015–2019: The X Factor and early career

-Born in Varna, in 2015 Yotova participated in the Bulgarian version of the reality show The X Factor where she finished third, with Bulgarian rapper Krisko being her mentor.
+In 2015, Yotova took part in the Bulgarian edition of the reality series The X Factor, in which she finished third, with the Bulgarian rapper Krisko as her mentor.

-2016–present: Early career

-Following her departure from The X Factor, Yotova signed a record deal with Bulgarian music label Virginia Records and adopted the stage name Dara.
-In the summer of 2016, she released her debut single "K'vo ne chu", accompanied by a music video.
-A few weeks later, the single peaked the Bulgarian charts and a subsequent English version of the song by the name of "Onto You" was released on 29 September, directed towards an international audience.
+Following her departure from The X Factor, Yotova signed a record deal with the Bulgarian music label Virginia Records and adopted the stage name Dara.
+In the summer of 2016, she released her debut single, "K'vo ne chu", accompanied by a music video.
+A few weeks later, the single reached the top of the Bulgarian charts, and an English-language version of the song, titled "Onto You", was released on 29 September for an international audience.

-On 12 March 2017, Dara released her second single entitled "Rodena takava", also accompanied by a music video.
+On 12 March 2017, Dara released her second single "Rodena takava", also accompanied by a music video.
 A few months later, on 21 July, she made her first guest appearance on a single named "Nyama da si tragnesh s drug" by labelmates Plamen & Ivo alongside Bulgarian hip-hop duo Pavell and Venci Venc'.
 On 29 September, Dara's third single "Nedei" was released on YouTube with an official music video.

-On 20 June 2018, Dara released her fourth single entitled "Vse na men", along with a music video.
+On 20 June 2018, Dara released her fourth single "Vse na men", along with a music video.